+All amounts are in dollars.
+All amounts assume any accrued base salary, bonus and other benefits have been paid up to the date of calculation.

-- (\) All amounts are in dollars. - (1) Reflects the aggregate of (i) 2.0 times base salary (using base salaries as of the date of this Proxy Statement) and (ii) 2.0 times the average of the cash bonuses earned for the fiscal years ended December 31, 2017 and 2016.
-Amounts assume any accrued base salary and bonus have been paid up to the date of calculation. - (2) Reflects the aggregate of (i) 2.0 times (3.0 times for Mr. Tanz) base salary (using base salaries as of the date of this Proxy Statement) and (ii) 2.0 times (3.0 times for Mr. Tanz) the average of the cash bonuses earned for the fiscal years ended December 31, 2017 and 2016. - (3) Reflects the aggregate of (i) 1.0 times (2.0 times for Mr. Tanz) base salary (using base salaries as of the date of this Proxy Statement) and (ii) 1.0 times (2.0 times for Mr. Tanz) the average of the cash bonuses earned for the fiscal years ended December 31, 2017 and 2016. - (4) Reflects the number of shares received pursuant to equity awards that had not vested as of December 31, 2017 (see "-Outstanding Equity Awards at Fiscal Year-End 2017") multiplied by \$19.95 per share, the closing price of the Common Stock reported on NASDAQ on December 29, 2017 (the last trading day of the year).
-For unvested performance-based equity awards subject to "threshold," "target" and "maximum" bonus opportunity levels, amounts have been calculated assuming a "target" bonus opportunity level payout. - (5) Reflects continuing medical and dental benefits for 18 months (24 months for Mr. Tanz, and in the case of Messrs.
-Haines and Schoebel in the event of death or disability, 12 months) calculated using the amounts received during the fiscal year ended December 31, 2017.
-Amounts assume any accrued benefits have been paid up to the date of calculation. - (6) To the extent that any of the payments made upon a change in control constitute an "excess parachute payment" under certain tax laws, rules and regulations, we will pay (i) the total in full or (ii) such lesser amount as would result in no portion of any payments or benefits being subject to such excise tax, whichever of the foregoing options (i) or (ii) results in the receipt, on an after-tax basis, of the greater amount of payments and benefits. - (7) Amounts assume any accrued base salary, bonus and other benefits have been paid up to the date of calculation.
+Reflects the aggregate of (i) 2.0 times base salary (using base salaries as of the date of this Proxy Statement) and (ii) 2.0 times the average of the cash bonuses earned for the fiscal years ended December 31, 2021 and 2020.

+Reflects the aggregate of (i) 2.0 times (3.0 times for Mr. Tanz) base salary (using base salaries as of the date of this Proxy Statement) and (ii) 2.0 times (3.0 times for Mr. Tanz) the average of the cash bonuses earned for the fiscal years ended December 31, 2021 and 2020.

+Reflects the aggregate of (i) 1.0 times (2.0 times for Mr. Tanz) base salary (using base salaries as of the date of this Proxy Statement) and (ii) 1.0 times (2.0 times for Mr. Tanz) the average of the cash bonuses earned for the fiscal years ended December 31, 2021 and 2020.

+Reflects the number of shares received pursuant to equity awards that had not vested as of December 31, 2021 (see "-Compensation of Executive Officers-Outstanding Equity Awards at Fiscal Year-End 2021") multiplied by \$19.60 per share, the closing price of the Common Stock reported on NASDAQ on December 31, 2021 (the last trading day of the year).
+For unvested performance-based equity awards subject to "threshold," "target," "high," "maximum," or "exceptional" bonus opportunity levels, amounts have been calculated assuming a "target" bonus reflects continuing medical and dental benefits for 18 months (24 months for Mr. Tanz, and in the case of Messrs.
+Haines and Schoebel in the event of death or disability, 12 months) calculated using the amounts received during the fiscal year ended December 31, 2021.

+To the extent that any of the payments made upon a change in control constitute an "excess parachute payment" under certain tax laws, rules and regulations, we will pay (i) the total in full or (ii) such lesser amount as would result in no portion of any payments or benefits being subject to such excise tax, whichever of the foregoing options (i) or (ii) results in the receipt, on an after-tax basis, of the greater amount of payments and benefits.